 While not everyone understands the value of a 10x increase in capacity, they do understand the value in being faster than competitors.
 Even a slight edge in timing translates to huge amounts of money, one of the financial services innovations everyone can respect.

 The real transformation, though, comes in the options.
-“We’re able to leverage solution licensing models that ServerCentral brings to the table, which we would never have been able to get,” the CTO says.
+“We’re able to leverage solution licensing models that SCTG brings to the table, which we would never have been able to get,” the CTO says.

 Buying into a faster, better future for financial services

-times ServerCentral was able to take this financial services company from a 1 gig backbone to a 10 gig backbone, radically rewriting what's possible
+the number of times SCTG was able to take this financial services company from a 1 gig backbone to a 10-gig backbone, radically rewriting what's possible

 And that’s necessary, because technology trends have been speeding along for everyone else, too.
 Cryptocurrencies and blockchain in particular have inspired plenty of financial services companies to adopt the cloud and upgrade their infrastructure to IaaS.
 Without secure cloud resources in place, traders are forced to sit on the sidelines, missing the opportunity all together.
 That’s bringing an urgency to infrastructure that wasn’t present even six months ago.